 In order for foreign students to procure their applicable F-1 or J-1 student visas, the U.S. federal government requires that all international applicants be recommended for admission from an eligible F-1 or J-1 granting institutions and that the applicant be able to provide sufficient proof of funds for the duration of their studies here in the U.S.

-Brigham Young University requires all international graduate applicants to provide sufficient proof of funds to cover the yearly cost for tuition and estimated living expenses for themselves and any dependents that may accompany them for two (2) years for masters programs and three (3) years for doctoral programs.
+Brigham Young University requires all admitted international graduate students to provide sufficient proof of funds to cover the yearly cost for tuition and estimated living expenses for themselves and any dependents that may accompany them.
+They must provide proof of finances with our International Student and Scholar Services office (ISSS) AFTER they have been formally admitted to the university.
 See yearly cost of attendance on the BYU Financial Aid website for estimates.

-Before obtaining a visa you will need to pay the required SEVIS fee.
+Before obtaining a student visa you will need to pay the required SEVIS fee.
 Make sure you keep your proof of payment with your immigration papers.
-For more information click here or you can visit the BYU International Services website to learn more about getting a visa or about paying the SEVIS fee.
+For more information click here or you can visit the BYU International Student and Scholar Services website to learn more about getting a visa or about paying the SEVIS fee.

-Please refer to the International Student Services website for additional information.
+Please refer to the International Student and Scholar Services website for additional information.

 International Transfer Students